 By Nancy Todd

-However, as a museum in Barcelona, the Tàpies Foundation exhibits an important part of art history.
-Tàpies was self taught, lived in Barcelona and continued to make his art until he died at 99 in 2012.
-I do respect that his work is related as he says, “…to the philosopical world.”
-Strong political statementsare that are anti-Franco, pro labor, and in support of Catalan nationalism are conveyed.
+The Tàpies Foundation exhibits an important part of art history.
+Tàpies was self-taught, lived in Barcelona and continued to make his art until he died at 99 in 2012.
+I do respect that his work is related as he says, “…to the philosophical world.”
+Strong political statements that are anti-Franco, pro-labor, and in support of Catalan nationalism are conveyed.
 He has exhibited in famous museums around the world including the Modern Museum of Art.

-Collage is scattered about with the use of sand, straw, old pieces of wood, and his famous socks, etc. I long to touch the textures and have occaisionally looked over my shoulder to see if a guard was looking but never had the nerve to stroke a paint drenched sweater.
-The big news is that the Fundacio Antonio Tàpies has reopened after two years of rennovation.
+Collage is scattered about with the use of sand, straw, old pieces of wood, and his famous socks, etc. I long to touch the textures and have occasionally looked over my shoulder to see if a guard was looking but never had the nerve to stroke a paint-drenched sweater.

-Whether Tàpies pops your political world or not, the red brick, Modernista Foundation building is a winner.
-(For Modernista (Art Nouveau) bars in Barcelona we have the Scoop).
+Whether Tàpies pops your political world or not, the red brick, modernista museum building is a winner.
 Once a publishing company, the spaces are huge and perfect for Tàpies’ large work.
-It was designed by Mutaner who also did the Palau de la Musica.
+It was designed by Lluís Domènech i Montaner who also did the Palau de la Música Catalana.
 Stand back across the street and take it all in.
 The roof top is a wild maze of strewn wire that sparkles in the sun.
 Called “Clouds and Chair, ” it is immense and tough to photograph.
 Angle your view to catch a glimpse of the chair.
 I have walked by dozens of times and it always brings a smile.

-Another winner at the Foundation is the Library open to all by appointment.
-With thousands of art books in many languages, the Library receives over 50 books a week.
+Another winner at the museum is the library open to all by appointment.
+With thousands of art books in many languages, the library receives over 50 books a week.
 I love to go their and browse.
 On my last foray, I learned about the Civil War in Catalunya, 1937 – 1939, by meandering through a stack of black and white photography books.